Portal2001/Portal2001/README.md

 ### Hi there 👋

 About me
-- 🔭 I’m currently working on a minecarft plugin
+- 🔭 I’m currently working on a minecarft plugin papercurrency
 - 🌱 I’m currently learning javascript
 - 📫 How to reach me: discord Portal#0388